pedrofneves/multi-env-config/README.md

 # Usage

-When you need to access some property of you configuration file use:
+When you need to access some property of you configuration file just use:

 ~~~ Coffee-script
 const config = require('multi-env-config');